You need to fit in.

 The job description for Innovation Consultant looked like a perfect match (and it didn’t change too much over time).
 However, I was pretty intimidated when I realized 1 out of 200 applicants gets in as Innovation Consultant.
 That caused me to do some serious web-stalking: I’ve read the website back and forth, checked out all the sources referred to, did tons of Linkedin investigation to the current BOI employees, poured over the description of the position 50 times to see if I wasn’t missing anything, took additional MOOCs online, … I spent 2 months prepping for my application, trying to come up with some innovative ways of applying.

 After shooting down the idea of lasering my CV onto the moon’s surface, I ended up putting together this portfolio, validated it with people in innovation recruiting, and applied.

-I’m now at “the Board” since 7 months now, and I’m finally living my dream.
+I’ve been at “the Board” for 12 months now, and I’m finally living my dream.

 I get to work with corporate innovation teams that are just launching a new initiative as well as those that are building pioneering capabilities in their field.
 There is not a day that looks the same, and that’s what I love about it.
 It’s structured chaos.

 The variety is immense: from one-day innovation strategy workshops and five-day design sprints to multiple-year structural innovation programs.
 In just 7 months, I got to help develop multiple internal ventures, set up an external accelerator program, strategize on the organizational development of innovation, build expertise in business model innovation and even expand the field of business model validation by conceptualizing new tools and methods.
 I got to understand how to adapt and apply the popular methodologies like lean startup and design thinking/doing in a corporate, B2B context.
 And most recently, I’ve been learning how to apply automation and growth hacking tactics in my day-to-day job.